build-on-aws/content/posts/topics_and_queues_workflow_with_sdks/index.md

 Use content-based deduplication instead of a deduplication ID? (y/n)
 ```

 Deduplication is only available for FIFO topics.
-Deduplication prevents the subscriber from responding more than once to events that are determined to be duplicates.
+Deduplication prevents the subscriber from responding repeatedly to the same message.
-If a message gets published to an SNS FIFO topic, and it’s found to be a duplicate within the five-minute deduplication interval, the message is accepted but not delivered.
+If a published message is determined to be a duplicate within the five-minute deduplication interval, the message is accepted but not delivered.
 For more information, see [Message deduplication for FIFO topics](https://docs.aws.amazon.com/sns/latest/dg/fifo-message-dedup.html).

 Content-based deduplication uses a hash of the content as a deduplication ID.
 If content-based deduplication is not enabled, you must include a deduplication ID with each message.